-6. Redeemable Convertible Preferred Stock
+Redeemable Convertible Preferred Stock

-The Company's Series A and Series B redeemable convertible preferred stock, together referred to as "Preferred Stock," has been classified as temporary equity on the accompanying condensed consolidated balance sheets in accordance with authoritative guidance for the classification and measurement of redeemable securities as the preferred stock was redeemable upon the occurrence of a deemed liquidation event.

-Upon completion of the Company's IPO, all of the Company's then outstanding preferred stock as of March 31, 2021 was automatically converted into an aggregate of 18.3 million shares of common stock.
+The Company's Series A and Series B redeemable convertible preferred stock, together referred to as "Preferred Stock," was classified as temporary equity on the accompanying condensed consolidated balance sheets in accordance with authoritative guidance for the classification and measurement of redeemable securities as the preferred stock was redeemable upon the occurrence of a deemed liquidation event.
+Upon completion of the Company's IPO, all of the Company's then outstanding preferred stock was automatically converted into an aggregate of 18.3 million shares of common stock.